| What

 a person in its own right, the following

-consequences ensue:
+consequences ensue: The resultants

 effects of incorporation are also stated in